MarcLevyTO/majority_labs_takehome/README.md

 ### PUT /users/:id

-- Update a user
+Updates a user.
-- Note: Not tested at all, future consideration
+Note: Not tested at all, future consideration

 ### DELETE /users/:id

-- Archive a user
+Archive a user

 ### POST /login

-- Login user
+Login user

-- Body Example
+Body Example

 ```
 {